Multi-GPU Quantum Circuit Simulation and the Impact of Network Performance: Results

-For the 33-qubit HamLib benchmark, we observe lower network sensitivity (Figure \ref{hamlib}).
-Performance is monotonically improving in all cases, however, and MNNVL still outperforms InfiniBand by 1.5-3X on Genesis.
+In contrast to the QPE and HamLib benchmarks, the random circuits exhibit irregular structure and connectivity by construction.
+This can be a useful test, as it is unexpected that optimizations from general distributed state vector algorithms would allow an accurate solution.
+When benchmarking the random samples, we observe very similar scaling behavior and parallel efficiency to those of the QPE results.
+MNNVL speedups over InfiniBand ranged from 2-3.71X for weak scaling and from 2.13-3.24X for the 33-qubit circuits.

 Although bisection-BW is the primary concern here, we still observe a significant performance decrease when disabling RDMA between the GPUs and InfiniBand NICs (Genesis-IB-RDMA vs Genesis IB).
 In the strong-scaling cases, the performance hit ranges from 13\% to 59\%; with weak-scaling, it can be as high as 68\%.
 In comparing MNNVL algorithms in cuQuantum, implementations with the low-level VMM API do significantly outperform CUDA-aware MPI.
 Here, the impact increases at higher GPU counts.
 For HamLib, this ranged from 1.06X to 1.25X between 2 and 16 nodes.
 For QPE with strong scaling, the range was 1.11-1.41X, and for weak scaling, the range was 1.11-1.61X.
 We expect a larger impact from algorithmic differences here compared to the benefits of zero-copy without buffering.
 For single-node benchmarks, the NVL interconnect significantly outperformed PCI-express with up to 2.5X performance for the HamLib benchmark and 3.5X for QPE.